 A few late night creative sessions with the Alcone team and we had it.
 Jane Lynch gets arrested.
 She’s a serial text offender.
 Her community service is to teach parents the perils and pitfalls of teen texting.
 But will the client buy off on such a departure?
 Yep.
 The idea was too good.
-A teaser, five webisodes, six short vignettes for social, and a litany of still images later, we had a targeted and cohesive campaign.
+A teaser, five webisodes, six short vignettes for social, and a litany of still images later, we had a targeted and comprehensive campaign.
 The idea of Jane “being arrested” was a PR coup with Entertainment Tonight and Access Hollywood leaking the story.
 National news outlets, including USA Today and the LA Times ran stories with headlines like “Jane Lynch Arrested!”.
-The 2011 National Gold ADDY for “Best PSA” and “Best Social Media Campaign” and “Best Use of Digital Video in a Web Campaign” by IMA.
+The campaign won a National Gold ADDY for “Best PSA” and “Best Social Media Campaign” and “Best Use of Digital Video in a Web Campaign” by IMA.

 LG was about to launch their new entry-level smartphone, the Optimus T, and T-Mobile wanted them to create some simple tutorials for consumers.
 Enter Pocket Rob.
-With Rob Riggle as our “host” we sat down with the creative team at Alcone and came up with a concept that would connect with our younger audience and give them the information they need to get started on the Optimus T.
+With Rob Riggle as our “host” we sat down with the creative team at Alcone Marketing Group and came up with a concept that would connect with our younger audience and give them the information they need to get started on the Optimus T.